svaarala/duktape/doc/modules.rst

   However, there is a recommended convention which works on most platforms and allows both static and DLL loading, see ``c-module-convention.rst``.

-Using modules from Ecmascript code (require)
+Using modules from ECMAScript code (require)
 ============================================

 Duktape provides a global ``require()`` function which allows a module to be